Heartleaf Philodendron Drooping — Why Leaves and Stems Go Limp

 Underwatering

-The most common cause of drooping.
-When the plant is significantly underwatered, turgor pressure in the leaf cells drops — the cells lose the internal water pressure that keeps them firm and upright.
-The leaves become limp and the stems droop.
-This drooping reverses quickly (within hours) after thorough watering if the roots are healthy.
+The most common cause of drooping in this species.
+When the plant is significantly underwatered, turgor pressure in the leaf cells drops — the cells lose the internal water pressure that keeps them firm and upright, and the whole leaf collapses toward the stem.
+Because heartleaf philodendron's vascular system is relatively efficient at redistributing whatever water it has, this drooping typically reverses within hours after thorough watering, provided the roots themselves are still healthy.

 Overwatering / root rot

-This is the more dangerous cause of drooping that looks similar to underwatering.
-Root rot prevents the roots from absorbing and delivering water to the plant's tissues.
-The plant droops despite moist or wet soil.
-The key distinguishing factor: if the plant doesn't revive after watering, or if the soil is already wet when the drooping occurs, root rot is the more likely cause.
+This is the more dangerous cause of drooping, and it looks deceptively similar to underwatering at first glance.
+Root rot prevents the roots from absorbing and delivering water to the plant's tissues even though the soil itself may be saturated, so the plant droops despite moist or wet soil.
+The key distinguishing factor: if the plant doesn't perk back up within a day of watering, or if the soil was already wet when the drooping first appeared, root dysfunction rather than drought is the more likely explanation.

 Temperature extremes